halvardssm/deno-nessie/README.md

   ```

 - `update_timestamps`: Update timestamps - will update timestamps to the new
   format.
-Will only update timestams where the value is less than 1672531200000
+Will only update timestamps where the value is less than 1672531200000
-  (2023-01-01) so that the timestamps wont be updated multiple times.
+  (2023-01-01) so that the timestamps won't be updated multiple times.

   ```shell
   deno run -A --unstable https://deno.land/x/nessie/cli.ts update_timestamps